addcon-dasz/addcon-status/content/issues/2022-08-11-internet-and-vpn-5access-issues.md

 ---
 *Investigating*

-*Users trying to access external websites get a blocked message from the firewall.*
+*Users trying to access external websites while in the office get a blocked message from the firewall.*

 *Esseco has been engaged to assist in investigating*